-• obj:report(outfile[, sort\by\total\time])
+• obj:report(outfile[, sort_by_total_time])

-Write a report from previous statistics collection to outfile. outfile should be writeable io file object (io.open or io.stdout).
-Passing true as second parameter sort\by\total\time switches sorting order to use total time instead of default self time order.
+Write a report from previous statistics collection to outfile. outfile should be writeable in file object (io.open or io.stdout).
+Passing true as second parameter sort_by_total_time switches sorting order to use total time instead of default self time order.